Gangster Squad (film): Plot

-Despite initial setbacks, such as a casino raid thwarted by corrupt Burbank police officers, the Squad strikes several successful blows at the heart of Cohen's operations, including shutting down his lucrative wire gambling business.
-They break into Cohen's mansion and Keeler plants a bug in the back of a television.
-As a result, Cohen believes someone has betrayed him and lashes out at those around him, including his etiquette tutor Grace Faraday.
-Wooters and Faraday have entered into a secret romantic relationship, and he tries to help her escape from Cohen, enlisting the help of mutual friend and gangster Jack Whalen.
+Despite initial setbacks, such as a casino raid thwarted by corrupt Burbank cops, the Squad struck several successful blows at the heart of Cohen's operations, including shutting down his lucrative wire gambling business.
+They broke into Cohen's mansion and Keeler planted a bug in the back of a television.
+As a result, Cohen believed someone has betrayed him and lashed out at those inside his dirty business empire, including his etiquette tutor Grace Faraday.

-Realizing the attackers have never stolen his money, Cohen deduces they are cops and realizes that they have bugged his house.
-He uses it to lure the Squad into an unsuccessful ambush in Chinatown while Keeler is executed by a hitman.
-When Faraday witnesses Cohen murder Whalen, she agrees to testify against her former employer.
-O'Mara forces the crooked Judge Carter to sign an arrest warrant before leading the Squad to the Park Plaza Hotel to arrest Cohen.
+Wooters and Faraday have entered into a secret romantic relationship, and he tried to help her escape from Cohen, enlisting the help of mutual friend and gangster Jack Whalen.
+Realizing the attackers have never stolen his money and only torched it, Cohen deduces they were cops and realized that they have bugged his house.

+Cohen gave false information to lure the Squad into an unsuccessful ambush in Chinatown while Keeler is garroted by a hitman.
+O'Mara's homes is hit in a drive-by in which Connie survived but resulted in her giving birth to hers and John's newborn son.
+When Faraday witnesses Cohen murder Whalen, she offered to testify against him.
+O'Mara forced the crooked Judge Carter to sign an arrest warrant before leading the Squad to the Park Plaza Hotel to arrest Mickey Cohen.

 Cohen and his men engage in a lengthy shootout with the Squad, during which Wooters and Kennard are wounded.
-Cohen and his bodyguard Karl Lennox escape, but O'Mara rams their vehicle into a fountain.
-Navidad helps a dying Kennard shoot Lennox, saving O'Mara.
-Cohen and O'Mara fight each other in a brutal bareknuckle brawl while onlookers and journalists gather.
-O'Mara finally beats Cohen and has him arrested, ending his reign over Los Angeles.
+Cohen and his bodyguard Karl Lennox escape, but O'Mara rammed their vehicle into a fountain.
+Navidad helped a dying Kennard shoot Lennox, saving O'Mara.
+Cohen and O'Mara engage in a brutal bareknuckle brawl while onlookers and reporters gathered.
+O'Mara finally defeated Cohen and has him arrested, ending his dirty business empire reigning over LA.

-The film explains that the Gangster Squad has never been mentioned for its role in keeping the Mafia from gaining a foothold in L.A., and that its surviving members remain secret.
-Cohen is sentenced to life imprisonment at Alcatraz, and is greeted with a lead-pipe beating by inmates who were friends of Whalen.
-Harris and Ramirez partner together to walk the beat, Wooters and Faraday continue their relationship, and O'Mara quits his job with the LAPD to live a quiet life with his wife and newborn son.
+The film explains that the Gangster Squad has never been mentioned for its role in keeping the underworld from gaining a foothold in LA, and that its surviving members remain extremely secret 'till this day.
+Mickey Cohen is sentenced to life imprisonment at Alcatraz, where he is greeted with a lead-pipe beating by inmates who were friends of Whalen.
+Harris and Ramírez partner together to walk the beat, Wooters and Faraday continue their relationship, and O'Mara quit his job with the LAPD to live a peaceful and quiet life with his wife and child.